Most people don’t waste money upgrading

 This step often delivers the biggest “feel improvement” for the least effort.

-After stability, focus on parts that fail quietly over time.
+After stability, focus on parts that quietly fail over time.

-These upgrades don’t always change sound — but they prevent frustration.
+These upgrades don’t always change sound —

 Common reliability fixes: